McGregor WX12835 and Dean WX6067 were sentenced to 2 years to be served at Outram Gaol commencing 24 April 1942.

-Sentenced to Outram Road Gaol at Kuching, for his role at Sandakan, for 6 years arriving 11 March 1944.
+Sentenced to Outram Road Gaol at Kuching, for his role at Sandakan for ‘underground radio’ for 6 years arriving 11 March 1944.

-Throughout 1942 and 1943, prisoners at Outram prisoners in solitary confinement, were absolutely forbidden to speak to anybody (John McGregor learnt morse code from his neighbour Chris Neilson – who was remarkably resilient and ‘tough’ Aussie POW who managed to regularly lifted the spirits of prisoners.
-He also managed to antagonise his gaolers who retaliated by giving Neilson a bashing.
+Throughout 1942 and 1943, Outram Road Gaol prisoners in solitary confinement, were absolutely forbidden to speak to anybody (John McGregor learnt morse code from his neighbour Chris Neilson – who was remarkably resilient and ‘tough’ Aussie POW who managed to regularly lift the spirits of prisoners.
+He also managed to antagonise his gaolers who retaliated by giving Neilson bashings.
 Neilson claimed his actions broke the utter boredom of Outram Road solitary confinement.

 Their cells were never cleaned, the buckets emptied infrequently and of course their food was minimal.
 The inmates suffered inhumane conditions and starvation.